catch-design/fe-test/README.md

 1. Your repo needs to include at minimum anything required to build the compiled HTML, CSS and JavaScript (where applicable).
    Detailed instructions should be provided in the `README.md` file to setup and run the app.
 2. Use best practice.
+3. Show us what you're capable of without using CSS frameworks such as foundation, bootstrap, etc.
-3. Cross browser compatibility is important.
+4. Cross browser compatibility is important.
-3. Try not spend too much time on it.
+5. Try not spend too much time on it.

 ### Bonus Points

+* Use patterns like BEM, ITCSS
+* Accessibility
 * Consume dependencies with tools like Bower, NPM and RubyGems/Bundler
-* Use patterns like BEM, ITCSS
 * Compile any assets with a build tool like gulp, webpack etc
 * Unit and code quality tests
 * Include a dev server
-* Accessibility
 * Pay attention to the grid system